Tempest

 Not I

-will come to rescue
+will come to rescue, not I

 Neither will your own two senses,